mbotos/SmartFactory-for-Force.com/README.md

 TODO comments note areas for additional development.
 Key areas include:

 1. Default field values for other Schema.DisplayTypes
-2. Create external service to dynamically generate SmartFactoryHelper class using Force.com Metadata API
-3. Create an app and setup tab to call the external service
-4. Provide an field override map that allows callers to specify default values for specific objects and fields
+2. Provide an field override map that allows callers to specify default values for specific objects and fields
-5. Provide a recursion limit for lookups to the same object type
+3. Provide a recursion limit for lookups to the same object type

-Also, please vote for [Dynamic Class Instantiation and Casting on Ideaexchange](https://sites.secure.force.com/success/ideaView?id=08730000000BpwmAAC), which would eliminate the need for a generated helper class.

 Help and Discussion
 -------------------